flamespinner/flamespinner/README.md

 - 🎮 Passionate about building immersive multiplayer worlds in **RedM**
 - 📊 Love working with data — from databases to analytics
 - ☕ Powered by coffee & curiosity
 - 🔧 Forever tinkering with servers, code, and new tech
+- 🤝 Love working with others.
+Let's collaborate on something!

 ---